foundry-rs/book/src/cheatcodes/env-string.md

 ### Tips

-- For arrays, you can specify the delimiter used to seperate the values with the `delimiter` parameter.
+- For arrays, you can specify the delimiter used to separate the values with the `delimiter` parameter.
 - Choose a delimiter that doesn't appear in the string values, so that they can be correctly separated.

 ### Examples